The affordability of a Tallulah Falls School school education should not deter families from enrolling a talented, motivated student.

 D. Admission Decision

-Tallulah Falls School admits students that fit the criteria set by the Admissions Committee.
-TFS does not use financial need as a consideration in determining a student’s eligibility for admission.
-No decisions regarding tuition assistance are made until the admission process is complete.
+TFS admits students that fit the criteria set by the Admissions Committee.
+TFS does not use financial need to determine a student's eligibility for admission.
+Final decisions regarding tuition assistance are not made until the admission process is complete.

-Tallulah Falls School safeguards the confidentiality of all financial information supplied by applicants and does not publicly identify recipients of tuition assistance.
+Tallulah Falls School safeguards the privacy of all financial information supplied by applicants and does not publicly identify recipients of tuition assistance.
+As well, we ask families keep their financial aid awards confidential.

 II.
 Tuition Assistance Guidelines